1.1 Key project dates

-Older projects which were registered prior to 1 Jul 2021 and registered after tree planting has started, then the project developer will have to supply evidence to confirm that carbon finance from selling carbon units or 'insetting' (creating your own carbon units) was considered in the planning stages of the project (for example the inclusion in minutes of board meetings or planning documents, cashflow or emails).
+Older projects which were registered prior to 1 Jul 2021 and registered after tree planting had started, have to supply evidence to confirm that carbon finance from selling carbon units or 'insetting' (creating your own carbon units) was considered in the planning stages of the project (for example the inclusion in minutes of board meetings or planning documents, cashflow or emails).

 The project duration is the time over which carbon sequestration claims are to be made.
 The duration can be up to 100 years from the project start date, and for schemes involving clearfelling the minimum duration is the length of the shortest clearfell period in the project.
 Many schemes claim carbon for a shorter period (e.g. 40 years for a conifer project managed on a 40 year rotation, or 65-75 years for a native woodland project managed with minimum intervention).
 This could be because the landowner does not want to commit for a longer period, or as it is not cost effective to verify carbon sequestration from later vintages.